 There will then remain a relatively minor "problem" to be dealt with by the individual: that already stated as being the mutual or social self-indulgence to the detriment of health, under the marriage vow.
 Even this last perversion of one of nature's important and innocent functions will largely disappear when increasing consciousness of the dangers attendant upon its abuse grows greater.

-(Reprinted from Sunrise magazine, August/September 1987.
+(From Sunrise magazine, August/September 1987.
 Copyright 1987 by Theosophical University Press)